What Are Phishing and Skimming? Find Out Before Using Your Card

 Phishing, on the other hand, is conducted online.
 Criminals “fish” for information by sending out emails to receive usernames, passwords and other personal information in order to scam money out of unknowing participants.

 Learn how to spot these threats.
 When it comes to skimming, make sure you keep your card in sight at all times.
 Sneaky behavior in an attempt to conceal your card from view should be a red flag.
 And when you’re anywhere that you can swipe a card, pay attention to the machine to see if you notice anything different.
 If any part of the device seems out of the ordinary, go with your gut and avoid using it.
+When you do choose to use your card, use your free hand to hide your pin when you type it in.

 When online, you should be just as diligent to protect against phishing.
 An unfamiliar person who reaches out will almost always request financial and contact information in exchange for a reward.
 As a general rule, do not share your information with anyone outside of known and trusted institutions.